 I’m 31 and for a few years now, my mother has been nudging me to start seeing someone for my skin.
 I already had a skin care regiment but what she had in mind was an aesthetician aka skin guru, someone who would clean my pores, work their magic and do preventative procedures instead of trying to turn back the clock when it was already too late.
 I understood where she was coming from 100%, but being blessed with good genes, let’s just say I didn’t exactly run to get this done.

 My motto had always been, “Why fix it if it ain’t broke?”
 The thing about your skin, though, especially on your face is that you don’t necessarily see the damage with the naked eye and by the time you do, you may need to take much more drastic measures to reverse it.
 So, with a little motherly persuasion and a friend that works for a top cosmetic surgeon in the area I ran out of excuses not to make an appointment.
+Loads of friends had recommended a company who provided the best botox in New York City so I did some research into what was involved.

 The moment I walked into Dr. Louis Bucky’s office, I was excited about my treatments.
 I knew that every single person in that office was rooting for me to look my absolute best.
 So, I left it entirely up to the girls to let me know what I needed to get done.